 Equipment (other than the usuals):

-– 1 tbsp. tomato paste (if you’d like to thicken the sauce for you lamb)
+1 tbsp. tomato paste (optional if you’d like to thicken the sauce for you lamb)

-– 1 tbsp. of lemon juice (sprinkling a bit at the end adds a little brightness)
+1 tbsp. of lemon juice (optional for drizzling at the end for brightness)

 To cook the lamb: